shadowvvf/tempspace/README.md

 python gui.py
 ```

 This will launch the GUI interface built with PySide6.

+## Automatic Cleanup of Expired Directories

+The script now automatically removes any expired temporary directories upon startup, ensuring that your workspace remains clean and organized.